-- Air freshener: - o Place a bowl of vinegar in the kitchen or bathroom to absorb odors. - Drains - o For a great once-a-month drain cleaner, pour 1/2 cup baking soda into the drain, follow with 1/2 cup white vinegar -- it will foam.
-Cover and let sit 30 minutes and then flush with cool water. - o For stubborn, slow-running drains, pour 1-cup baking soda and 1-cup salt down the drain.
-Follow this with 2 quarts boiling water.
-Let sit 30 minutes, and then flush with cool water. - Tile countertops: - o To clean ceramic tile, where mold and mildew accumulate, use a combination of 1/4 cup baking soda, 1/2 cup white vinegar, 1-gallon warm water, and 1-cup ammonia. - o Alternatively, regularly clean kitchen surfaces by using a spray bottle mixed with 1⁄2-cup vinegar and a quart of water.
+- Air freshener: - o Place a bowl of vinegar in the kitchen or bathroom to absorb odors. - Drains: - o For a great once-a-month drain cleaner, pour 1/2 cup baking soda into the drain, followed with 1/2 cup white vinegar -- it will foam.
+Cover and let sit for 30 minutes and then flush with cool water. - o For stubborn, slow-running drains, pour 1-cup baking soda and 1-cup salt down the drain.
+Follow this with 2 quarts of boiling water.
+Let sit for 30 minutes, and then flush with cool water. - Tile countertops: - o To clean ceramic tile, where mold and mildew accumulate, use a combination of 1/4 cup baking soda, 1/2 cup white vinegar, 1-gallon warm water, and 1-cup ammonia. - O Alternatively, regularly clean kitchen surfaces by using a spray bottle mixed with 1⁄2-cup vinegar and a quart of water. - Glass cleaner: - o When glass-cleaning products leave residue on bathroom mirrors, mix 3 tablespoons of vinegar with a quart of water in a clean plastic spray bottle. - o Spray glass and wipe with a clean paper towel. - Dishwasher: - o Empty the dishwasher, pour in a 1⁄4 cup of vinegar, and run the dishwasher again. - o Even if you prefer not to use the dishwasher, run at least once a week to keep seals from becoming hard and cracked. - Refrigerators - o Clean regularly and place a cup of baking soda in a bowl on a refrigerator shelf to absorb odors.

-Glass cleaner:

-- When glass-cleaning products leave residue on bathroom mirrors, mix 3 tablespoons of vinegar with a quart of water in a clean plastic spray bottle. - o Spray glass and wipe with a clean paper towel.